Tuyom and Valladolid

 Either the residents and leaders of Barangay Valladolid had other priorities, were not too concerned for history, or were caught napping or just looking the other way, or the proponents and political backers of an independent Tuyom were just more influential.
 But there it is, Valladolid lost out its part of Carcar ancient history by giving up Tuyom.
 It can now only claim the linambay zarzuela as its older tradition.

 Location, location.
 Agreed: the old town center, where the old church ruins are (or were, since after only some years these can no longer be found), near Inayagan.
+But the present center of Tuyom must not have the old center of the Tuyom settlement, either.
+You can’t call a place Tuyom where the echinoderm cannot be found and so that must have around the coastal area.

 As it is, the old Valladolid, the daang lungsod, is now no longer in barangay Valladolid, but in barangay Tuyom.